uselesstechjunks/leetcode/docs/source/math/prob.rst

 	* The remaining number of trials follows the same geometric distribution.
 	* This fact is useful for obtaining the mean and variance of geometric rvs.

 		* Suppose the first trial was a failure.
-This is represented with the fact that :math:`X>1`.
+This is represented by the conditional rv :math:`X|X>1`.
 		* Let the remaining number of trials until first success is represented by :math:`Y`.
 Clearly, :math:`X|X>1=Y+1` and :math:`\mathbb{E}[X|X>1]=\mathbb{E}[Y]+1`.
 		* By the memorylessless property, :math:`Y\sim\mathrm{Geom}(p)` as well.
 Therefore, :math:`\mathbb{E}[Y]=\mathbb{E}[X]`.
 		* We use the fact to compute the conditional expectation, :math:`\mathbb{E}[X|X>1]=1+\mathbb{E}[X]`.